mehdighallam6/authguard/README.md

 - **OTP Management** using a secret key.
 - **Spatie Permissions** for role and permission handling.
 - **API Integration** to request OTP codes securely.
+- **Dark Mode**: Toggle dark mode on/off for a better visual experience.

 ## Technologies Used